NotLexus/My-Greatest-Fear.md/Deepwoken.md

 **Resonance** is more complicated, when you unlock it you get to pick *one* of *three* Resonance's.
-When you select which one you want the keybind is set to 'C' and has a thirty second cooldown
+When you select which one you want the keybind is set to 'C' and has a thirty second cooldown Resonance can be one of **three** classes: mobility, offence, defence.
+Mobility being teleportion and portals
+Offence is being able to summon a variety of weapons Defence allows you to summon protective barriers